chrskerr/chrskerr/README.md

 ### Chris Kerr 👋

-I am a javascript software developer with a few years of coding experience and over 10 years experience in general IT and business settings.
+I am a javascript/typescript software engineer with 2 years of coding experience and over 10 years experience in general IT and business settings.

 My current professional focus is on Svelte & Sapper (SvelteKit incoming!), working as a Software Engineer at Functionly.